Chest, Lungs & Breathing

 Find out about a range of conditions which affect the lungs, chest and breathing - read about the symptoms, causes, treatment and when to seek help.

-Illustration of a child's respiratory system
+Image of child showing respiratory system

 Asthma is a condition that leads to narrowing of the airways of the lungs.
 Symptoms include wheeze, cough and difficulty breathing.